Health Information Technician Salary

 Popular Skills for Health Information Technician

-Survey results show that Health Information Technicians use a fair number of skills.
+Health Information Technicians report a narrow range of specific skills.
 Most notably, skills in HIPAA Compliance, Electronic Medical Records, Medical Coding, and Medical Terminology are correlated to pay that is above average.
-At the other end of the pay range are skills like Medical Records and Medical Terminology.
-For most people, competency in Electronic Medical Records are, more often than not, also skilled in HIPAA Compliance.
+Skills that are correlated to lower pay, on the other hand, include Medical Records and Medical Terminology.
+Those proficient in Electronic Medical Records are, more often than not, also skilled in HIPAA Compliance.

 Pay by Experience Level for Health Information Technician